tird

 - `tird` does not support splitting the output into chunks.

-- `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, cannot be encrypted or hidden).
+- `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or hidden).

 - `tird` does not provide a graphical user interface.